USS America (LHA 6) Awarded the ‘Battle E’ for Third Consecutive Year

 |0

-This work, USS America (LHA 6) Awarded the ‘Battle E’ for Third Consecutive Year [Image 3 of 3], by SA Jeadan Andre, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS America (LHA 6) Awarded the ‘Battle E’ for Third Consecutive Year, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-USS America (LHA 6) Awarded the ‘Battle E’ for Third Consecutive Year

 LEAVE A COMMENT